 The food in the Main Restaurant was quite good.
 To feed several thousand people, everything needs to be mass produced, but it is done in a way where quality standards were very high.
 We enjoyed it.

 One night, we went to the playfully modern Qsine.
 The Qsine menu, which is presented on iPads, is full of deconstructed items or whimsical recreations of favorites – spring rolls served in large springs, sushi lollipops, or a taco mortar pestle guacamole.
 The food was exceptional and the service matched.

 We were not in Aqua Class, but we heard good things about the private dining room Blu.

 One of the special experiences available on Celebrity Cruises are some of the cooking classes.
 On select sea days, cooking classes are offered.
-In the morning, you’ll make a multi-course meal and then eat it for lunch in the Celebrity Summit Tuscan Grille restaurant.
+In the morning, you’ll make a multi-course meal and then eat it for lunch in the Tuscan Grille restaurant.
 It’s a wonderful experience!

-Every night, the Celebrity Summit had entertainment programs.
-There were two Broadway-esque singing shows: the classics with Stars in Their Eyes and iHollywood, which had tunes from the silver screen.
+There were entertainment programs every night, including two Broadway-esque singing shows: the classics with Stars in Their Eyes and iHollywood, which had tunes from the silver screen.
 Additionally there was an iMagic show with the greatest illusions in history and Joel Mason’s Elton John tribute show.

 Unfortunately, we didn’t go to a single one of the evening programs.
 For us, it seemed liked there was usually only one show, which seemed to conflict with dinner.
 For the nights when they had two shows, the first was extremely early and the other was in the middle of dinner.